Luke-zm/DSI_Proj/project_1/README.md

-# Analysis of Singapore monthly weather on PV Generation
+# Does Straits Times Index have correlation with weather in Singapore?

 ---